magikh0e/FlipperZero_Stuff/README.md

 [CLion IDE - How to setup workspace for flipper firmware development](https://krasovs.ky/2022/11/01/flipper-zero-clion.html) -- Writing and Debugging in CLion

 [Flipper Plugin Howto](https://github.com/csBlueChip/FlipperZero_plugin_howto) -- A simple plugin for the FlipperZero written as a tutorial example

+[The Hitchhiker's Guide to the Flipper Releasing](https://gist.github.com/Th3Un1q3/233fa6900d13caa95c6383e53a92bed1) -- The purpose of this document is to simplify development for Flipper Zero platform.

 ## Flipper Tools & Apps